observablehq/framework/docs/loaders.md

 Data loaders can generate multi-file archives, either using the [ZIP](<https://en.wikipedia.org/wiki/ZIP_(file_format)>) or [tar](<https://en.wikipedia.org/wiki/Tar_(computing)>) format; individual files can then be pulled from archives using `FileAttachment`.
 This allows a data loader to output multiple related files from the same source data in one go.

-For example, here is a TypeScript data loader `earthquakes.zip.ts` that uses [JSZip](https://stuk.github.io/jszip/) to generate a ZIP archive of two files, `metadata.json` and `earthquakes.csv`:
+For example, here is a TypeScript data loader `quakes.zip.ts` that uses [JSZip](https://stuk.github.io/jszip/) to generate a ZIP archive of two files, `metadata.json` and `earthquakes.csv`:

 ```js run=false
 import {csvFormat} from "d3-dsv";